 Make sure you add downtown Gettysburg to your itinerary as well.
 There are shops, boutiques, and one-of-a-kind restaurants, bars and pubs.
 If you’re not sure when to plan your trip, read about the best time to visit Gettysburg.

-This park in Philadelphia is home to several historic sites that played a role in our founding and the American Revolution.
+I loved visiting historic Philadelphia last year, which is home to several historic sites that played a role in our founding and the American Revolution.

 In addition to the iconic Liberty Bell, Independence Hall is a must-see for everyone who is interested in visiting historical sites in PA.

 It’s amazing to be able to walk into the building and see the very room where the Founders ironed out the details of our Constitution.